Skip to main content

 Worked example · archive automation, an LPG distributorshipclient · delivered

 DPDP and RBI compliance designed in, not bolted on.
-Multi tenant isolation at the database, client side field level encryption on sensitive PII, audit trails reconcilable against the same row level policies that gate reads.
+Multi-tenant isolation at the database, client side field level encryption on sensitive PII, and audit trails that reconcile against the same row level rules that control who can read each record.
 The BFSI MIS engagement is the worked example.
-Our institution grade web design practice, where compliance, accessibility, and public disclosure obligations are built into the site, sits alongside it.
+Our institution-grade web design practice, where compliance, accessibility, and public disclosure obligations are built into the site, sits alongside it.

 Row level